Brianoysters/alx-interview/0x01-lockboxes/README.md

-A readme file on lockboxes project
+A readme file on lockboxes project by Brian Otieno.